OctopusDeploy/blog/blog/2017-10/defining-tomcat-context-paths.md

 :::

 :::warning
 Defining `<Context>` elements in the `server.xml` file is not considered best practice.
 This information should be defined in files saved under `conf/Catalina/localhost/`.
-See "The Confusing Case of the context.xml File" for more information.
+See "The Confusing Case of the `context.xml` File" for more information.
 :::

-## The Confusing Case of the context.xml File
+## The Confusing Case of the `context.xml` File

 So far we have seen two ways of defining the context path:
 1. From the name of the WAR file or the exploded deployment directory.
-2. From the `path` attribute on the `<Context>` element in the `server.xml` file (with the caveat that the application being deployed is not located under the `webapps` directory, or if it is under the `webapps` directory that the the `autoDeploy` and `deployOnStartup` attributes on the `<Host>` element are `false`).
+2. From the `path` attribute on the `<Context>` element in the `server.xml` file (with the caveat that the application being deployed is not located under the `webapps` directory, or if it is under the `webapps` directory that the `autoDeploy` and `deployOnStartup` attributes on the `<Host>` element are `false`).

-Tomcat also allows us to include a file in our web app called `META-INF/context.xml`, or to create the file `conf/Catalina/localhost/<context>.xml` in the Tomcat directory.
+Tomcat also allows us to include a file in our web app called `META-INF/context.xml`, or to create the file `conf/Catalina/localhost/<context>.xml` under the Tomcat directory.
 These files contains the same `<Context>` element as the `<Host>` element in the `server.xml` file.

-This naturally leads you to assume that you can define the `path` attribute on the `<Context>` element in these app specific XML files, and Tomcat will deploy the application to the defined context path.
+This naturally leads you to assume that you can define the `path` attribute on the `<Context>` element in these XML files, and Tomcat will deploy the application to the defined context path.

 However, this is not the case.